New for Autumn 2025 and Beyond: ESRM is now a Minimum Requirements Major

 Planning the Completion of your Minimum Admission Requirements

-• In order to be on track for on-time graduation in ESRM, it is very important to be completing all of the Minimum Admission Requirements in your first two years of study, plus all additional courses normally completed in year 1 and year 2 (course plan link coming soon).
-Calculus and Chemistry should be completed in year 1 and Biology completed in year 2 if you are completing the BIOL 180, 200, 220 series.
+• Calculus and Chemistry should be completed in year 1 and Biology completed in year 2 if you are completing the BIOL 180, 200, 220 series.
 In particular, if you are completing the ESRM General Biology graduation requirement via BIOL 180, 200, 220 (rather than BIOL 161 and 162), you should be completing BIOL 200 and BIOL 220 immediately after you complete BIOL 180, so all three are done at the end of year 2.
-At the UW, you need to have the Chemistry admission requirement completed before you can take BIOL 200.

-• If you are completing the General Biology series at a Washington State Community College (WSCC), please note that at virtually all schools you must complete (1) all three General Biology courses (2) at the same Community College in order to have the General Biology series transfer correctly to the UW as BIOL 180, 200, 220; if your series transfers incorrectly you will not receive credit for BIOL 180 and you will have to complete the whole series at the UW.
-To see how your WSCC Biology transfers, please consult the UW Equivalency Guide.
+• at virtually all schools you must complete (1) all three General Biology courses (2) at the same Community College in order to have the General Biology series transfer correctly to the UW as BIOL 180, 200, 220; if your series transfers incorrectly you will not receive credit for BIOL 180 and you will have to complete the whole series at the UW.

-• If you are completing the Chemistry Admission requirement at a Community College, both the CHEM 120-220 and CHEM 142-152 courses are commonly available.
+• If you are completing the Chemistry Admission requirement at a Washington State Community College, both the CHEM 120-220 and CHEM 142-152 courses are commonly available.
 However, please note that at many WSCC’s, you will only receive transfer credit from the UW for CHEM 152 if you also complete the third course in the series.
 The 3rd course in the series is not an ESRM major requirement but certainly will count towards your UW General Education requirements (if needed) and will count as a General Elective towards the 180 credits required for the degree.
 For details about how CHEM will transfer from your Community College, please consult the UW Equivalency Guide.

 Declaration Dates

-Spring 2026: December 22, 2025-March 27, 2026 Declaration Form Open
+Spring 2026: December 13, 2025-March 20, 2026 Declaration Form Open

-Summer 2026: March 30, 2026-June 19, 2026 Declaration Form Open
+Summer 2026: March 21st, 2026-June 12, 2026 Declaration Form Open

 Statement of Non-Discrimination